-On 24 October 2017, the European Parliament adopted a European-wide resolution on legitimate measures to protect whistleblowers acting in the public interest when disclosing confidential information of companies and public bodies which gives evidence of irregulari-ties and crimes.
-The European Court of Human Rights interprets reporting of wrongdoing in the public interest as a form of freedom of expression as enshrined in Article 10 of the European Convention on Human Rights, which is ratified by all EU member states.
+On 24 October 2017, the European Parliament adopted a European-wide resolution on legitimate measures to protect whistleblowers acting in the public interest when disclosing confidential information of companies and public bodies which gives evidence of irregularities and crimes.
+This resolution culminated with the adoption of the Directive (EU) 2019/1937, of the European Parliament and of the Council on the protection of persons reporting on breaches of Union law.

-Consequently, legal protection of whistleblowers is also reflecting the aim pursued in Arti-cle 151 of the Lisbon Treaty, taken in relation with Article 153, 1b, referring to “working conditions” and the EU law protects whistleblowers in its Directive on Money Laundering and Terror-ism Financing.
+Consequently, legal protection of whistleblowers is also reflecting the aim pursued in Article 151 of the Lisbon Treaty, taken in relation with Article 153, 1b, referring to “working conditions” and the EU law protects whistleblowers in its Directive on Money Laundering and Terrorism Financing.

 It is obvious that companies and institutions must meet their obligations for transparency and implement systems for monitoring irregularities.
 However, even so, it is not possible to avoid abuse by trusting in some sort of self-regulation since fraud and corruption tend to be located in the privileged echelons of these internal systems.
 Hence, we must take advantage of the opportunities now being held out by technology and outline channels enabling a distributed citizen monitoring and disclosure.

 The draft Law presented here is divided into five titles, starting with an Introductory Title, which explains that the aim of the Law is none other than to establish measures for the protection of people who disclose information concerning illegal or bad practices which jeopardise the public interest.
-A related objective is to regulate channels for internal and external reports of wrongdoing in the administration, companies and entities, as well as the consequences which might be incurred by non-observance in the domain of penalty procedure, and thereby aspiring to introduce measures that can be applied from a position of social consensus to put an end to systematic abuse from the ethical, democratic, legal and social perspectives.
+A related objective is to regulate disclosing channels for internal and external disclosures of wrongdoing in the administration, companies and entities, as well as the consequences which might be incurred by non-observance in the domain of penalty procedure, and thereby aspiring to introduce measures that can be applied from a position of social consensus to put an end to systematic abuse from the ethical, democratic, legal and social perspectives.

-Chapter II details specific measures for protecting the employment and economic activity of whistleblowers as these tend to be the most usual targets in reprisals when citizens report wrongdoing.
+Chapter II details specific measures for protecting the employment and economic activity of whistleblowers as these tend to be the most usual targets in reprisals when citizens disclose wrongdoing.
 The fact that a whistleblower might be part of an organic or corporate structure that is affected by irregularities or unlawful activity is taken into account, as is the possibility that this may not be the case, or that the whistleblower may be self-employed.

-Article 1.- Aim.
+Article 1.- Objective.

 a) The National State Administration and the Administrations of the Autonomous Communities, of the cities of Ceuta and Melilla, and of other entities comprising Local Administration.